 The Special Collections and Archives reading room provides a place where faculty, staff, students, and the public can access the department’s holdings, within conditions imposed by donor agreements and institutional policy.

-Aside from loose-leaf notes, pencils, and laptop computers, all personal belongings must be stored separately in a space provided for such items.
+Aside from pencils and laptop computers, all personal belongings must be stored separately in a space provided for such items.
 The use of pens, highlighters, or indelible pencil is prohibited.
-Pencils are provided for use in the reading room.
+Pencils and loose-leaf paper are provided for use in the reading room.

 Cellular phones must be placed in the silent position in the reading room.
 Laptop computers must be cleared by department staff before use in the reading room.
 Use of digital cameras is permitted on a case-by-case basis.